 Sokaiya are unique to Japanese corporate culture, but a canny Washington appears to have learned the lesson they provide.

 Sokaiya extort money from Japanese corporations through threats to disrupt shareholder meetings, spread malicious rumours and reveal corporate secrets.
 Some have even physically attacked company executives or their families.
+This has become one of the many reasons people have moved to obtaining shares online, be they standard life shares or any other kind.

 In his book on the issue, published a decade ago, Kenneth Szymkowiak wrote: “There are elements of Japanese culture, history, language and even gesture that lend themselves to abuse through extortion, intimidation, domination and control… Typically, a corporation’s sokaiya handler pays the sokaiya not to bother it or to react to outside threats to the company.”